ThomasRochefortB/open-agentinstruct/README.md

 ## Introduction

 `open-agentinstruct` is a project aimed at recreating the AgentInstruct agentic workflow.
-It leverages OpenAI's GPT models to process and transform text, generate and refine instructions, and compile datasets.
+It supports any LiteLLM model to be used in the agentic synthetic data generation worflow.

 ## Features

 - **Content Transformation**: Transforms text content using various agent configurations.
 - **Instruction Generation**: Generates instructions based on transformed content.
 - **Instruction Refinement**: Refines generated instructions to enhance complexity and challenge.
+- Finetuning pipeline for llama3

 ## Installation